How Much Does a Travel Agent Make a Year?

 Travel agents help their clients plan and book their trips.
 They may work for an individual client to plan their vacation or a corporate client to book their work travel.
 No two trips they manage are likely to be exactly the same, but they can help arrange everything from flights to hotels to excursions to dining reservations.
 Many travel agents can also give their clients access to deals through partner hotels and other travel vendors.

-A travel agent can work independently.
-In-house at a large corporation, or for a major travel company.
+A travel agent can work independently, in-house at a large corporation, or for a major travel company.
 They may pursue this work full-time or as a side hustle.
 Given that a significant part of this career involves working with individuals to understand their travel aspirations and needs, it’s likely not a good job for antisocial people.

 Travel agents can train in different ways: Some have a bachelor’s degree in an allied field or an associate’s degree in travel and tourism.
-There are many professional training programs and certifications available, such as ASTA, IATA, TIDS, and CLIA for different dimensions of travel planning.
+There are many professional training programs and certifications available, such as ASTA, IATA, TIDS, and CLIA programs, for different dimensions of travel planning.

 As part of their work, travel agents may have the opportunity to visit various properties and destinations to make sure they would be a good fit for clients and learn about their selling points.
 This is often available at a reduced rate or for free and can be a major perk of working as a travel agent.